MisterVaidas/ReadingNotes/201/class-01.md

      elements to provide a good user experience for individuals with disabilities.
 Using the correct heading structure (including the use of `<h1>` for top-level headings) helps these users navigate your content more easily.
+3. **Document Structure**: In the same vein, using the `<h1>` tag for top-level headings helps to define the structure of your page content.
+HTML5 allows multiple `<h1>` tags per page, each representing the main title of a section in a document.
+This can be very useful for user navigation and comprehension.
+4. **Styling**: While both `<h1>` and `<span>` elements can be styled using CSS, it is often easier to achieve the desired look for a top-level heading using an `<h1>` tag because browsers have built-in styles for heading tags.

+The `<span>` tag, on the other hand, is an inline element with no semantic importance.
+It's typically used for styling a part of the text, or to apply JavaScript onto an element.
+If you used a `<span>` to display a top level heading, it would not provide the same benefits in terms of SEO, accessibility, and document structure as an `<h1>`.

+### A Question: What are the benefits of using semantic tags in our HTML?

+Semantic HTML tags provide many benefits for developers and users.
+Here is few:

+1. **Enhanced Accessibility**: Screen readers, used by visually impaired users, rely on semantic tags to interpret the content and structure of the webpage.
+Proper use of these tags ensures a more accessible and inclusive user experience.
+2. **Improved SEO**: Search engines use semantic tags to understand the content and structure of a webpage.
+     Using these tags correctly can help improve the visibility of a webpage in search engine results.
+3. **Easier Navigation**: Semantic tags can make it easier for developers to understand and navigate the structure of a webpage.
+This can make maintaining and updating the page more efficient.
+4. **Consistency**: Using semantic tags can help ensure consistency in the design and layout of a webpage.
+     For example, using the `<header>`, `<footer>`, and `<nav>` tags can help maintain consistent page headers, footers, and navigation bars.
+5. **Compatibility**: Using semantic HTML helps ensure that a webpage will be compatible with future versions of HTML.
+This can make maintaining and updating the page easier in the long term.
+6. **Styling**: Semantic tags can also make it easier to style a webpage using CSS.
+For example, you can style all `<article>` elements in the same way, rather than having to select them individually or by class or id.
+7. **Machine Reading**: Semantic tags provide a standard and structured way for machines to read and understand web content, which is not only useful for search engines, but also for web services, browser tools, plugins, and other forms of automation.

+***

+## What is JavaScript?

+### A Quostion: Describe 2 things that require JavaScript in the Browser?

+1. **Dynamic Web Content:** JavaScript is primarily used to create dynamic content on websites.
+Without JavaScript, web pages would be static, meaning that they would display the same content every time they are loaded, without any interaction.
+With JavaScript, developers can manipulate the DOM (Document Object Model), change styles and content on the fly, and create a more interactive experience for the user.
+This includes features like image sliders, content that loads only when you scroll down (lazy loading), form validation on the client side, expandable menus, animations, and much more.
+2. **Single Page Applications (SPAs):** Modern web frameworks like React, Angular, and Vue.js are based on JavaScript and are used to build Single Page Applications (SPAs).
+These are web applications that load a single HTML page and dynamically update that page as the user interacts with the app.
+SPAs work inside a browser and do not require page reloading during use, which significantly improves the user experience.
+     Google Maps is a great example of an SPA; you can pan and zoom around the map, see different layers of information, search for places, get directions, and much more, all without ever leaving the page.

+### A Question: How can you add JavaScript to an HTML document?

+JavaScript can be added to an HTML document in three primary ways:

+1. **Inline JavaScript:** Inline JavaScript is directly embedded into an HTML element using the `onclick`, `onload`, `onmouseover`, etc., event attributes.
+2. **Internal JavaScript:** Internal JavaScript is written within `<script>` tags in the HTML document itself.
+     This method is suitable for small amounts of JavaScript code.
+3.  **External JavaScript:** In this method, the JavaScript code is placed in a separate file (usually with a .js extension), and this file is linked to the HTML document using the `src` attribute in the `<script>` tag.

+***

+Thank you for taking your time reading this.
+Please follow this [link](https://github.com/MisterVaidas) to my GitHub profile.